cppisking/ffrk-inspector/README.md

 **FAQ (more things will be added to this list in time):**

+Q: *I can see my drops and it appears to be working, but how can I see others' drops?
+How do I know they can see mine?*

+A: First, look at the bottom for "Status: Connected" or "Status: Disconnected".
+If it says Connected you're good to go.
+If it doesn't seem like you're seeing other peoples' drops, try exiting the dungeon all the way back to the screen with the doors, and going back in.
+Or try closing fiddler and restarting.
+It's also possible nobody's done the painting you're doing.
+Try doing the Heroic Daily, as it seems to be a high traffic event :)  If you still see nothing, file an [Issue](https://github.com/cppisking/ffrk-inspector/issues)

 Q: *I closed the app in the middle of a battle and it didn't update the "All Drops for this Dungeon" view.*

 A: It only updates when you win, lose, or flee a battle, to make sure that each server roll is only committed to the database a single time.